 Just make sure that you are in a safe place while you wait for assistance to reach you, and know that they could tow you to a repair shop rather than changing your tire on the fly, setting you slightly out of your way.
 Often, the cheapest repair shop (or the one preferred by your roadside assistance organization) could be up to 50 miles away—make sure to check your specific policy.

 Also, if you live in an area where tires are frequently damaged by roadway debris, you may consider getting a policy rider to cover your tire replacement.

 Of course, the cheapest method of changing a tire is knowing how to change a tire yourself.
 If you know how to change a tire, all you will need is the tire itself, a jack, a lug wrench, and a few minutes of patience.

 Make sure you are fully off the road, engage your safety flashers, and be sure to place a warning flare if you are attempting to change a tire at night along a traveled roadway.

 Tire Changing Tools

-As a rule, you should have the air pressure of your spare tire checked on a regular basis.
-If you ask the shop where you get your oil changed regularly they may do this service for free.
+As a rule, you should have the air pressure of your spare tire checked regularly.
+If you ask the shop where you get your oil changed regularly, they may do this service for free.